 * Extrusion (skin breakdown allows for the implant to break through)

 * A blood clot forms (hematoma)

 * Fluid collects around the implant (seroma)

 * Breast tissue atrophy

 * Breast pain, delayed wound healing or infection

 * Patients may also decide to have their implants removed for personal reasons

 Dr. Shaher Khan MD will go over the breast implant removal options that are best for you.
 There are procedures for many different scenarios.
 One or a combination of these methods may be used to remove implants:

-* Capsulectomy (required if scar capsules need to be removed)
+* Capsulectomy (REQUIRED if scar capsules need to be removed at time of explant)